dahadaller/amsterdam/index.md

 **NS Sprinter Train** are slow "local" trains that stop at smaller towns along the way to metropolitan train stations.
-These travel between Amsterdam, Schiphol and Almere.
+These also travel between Amsterdam, Schiphol and Almere.

 <img src="images/1920px-NS2463_--_'t_Harde_20180908.jpg" alt="NS Sprinter Train" style="zoom:35%;" />